Birkbjo/Lost-Ark-Queue-Monitor/README.md

 -   The client must be english.
 Support for other languages should be possible, but I need screenshots (and the words in text-form) for both queue-screen and character select screen.

 -   I'm using [edge-js](https://www.npmjs.com/package/edge-js) to be able to run C#-code that takes the actual screenshot.
 This requires `.Net framework` - most Windows installations hopefully has this already, but it can be downloaded from here if you face issues: https://www.microsoft.com/en-us/download/details.aspx?id=30653

+- Only Windows is supported, but that should hopefully not be a problem, since Lost Ark only supports Windows anyway!